 England is a popular travel destination for people from the United States and for good reason.
-The country is rich in history and culture, the people gracious and accommodating, and there is no language barrier.
+The country is rich in history and culture, the people are gracious and accommodating, and there is no language barrier.
 Although many of our traditions are similar, England is a different country, with different currencies and customs.
-Are you traveling to England from the US?
+Are you traveling to England from the United States?
 Here are 21 Things to Know Before You Go!

 (This post contains affiliate links but you are under no obligation to purchase.)